lcgordon/dual_quasars/README.md

-# Repository of code from Summer 2019 REU looking for dual quasars
+# Repository for code from Summer 2019 REU project on Dual Quasars